azrasugec/azrasugec-finalproject/README.md

 It incorporates:

 - 📍 Coordinate-based location selection
-- 🧠 Intelligent input correction (AI-like behavior)
+- 🤖 Intelligent input correction (AI-like behavior)
 - 🧪 Unit testing and logging
 - 🗺️ Interactive HTML map visualization
 - 📚 Full documentation using Sphinx and Wagtail Theme
 - 📦 Published package on TestPyPI
+- 🔄 Extended support for multi-stop route planning and route summaries

 Throughout the development process, attention was given to both functionality and usability.
 The result is a clean, documented, tested, and reusable Python package that can be customized with any location-based dataset.

-> This project has helped strengthen skills in Python programming, modular design, package publishing, and AI-assisted development.
+> This project has helped strengthen skills in Python programming, modular design, package publishing,
+> automated testing, and AI-assisted development.

 Thank you for reviewing this work!